Blueavian9/website_starter/README.md

 # Website Starter
-Starter project for a simple webpage.
+Starter project for a simple webpage builder exercise.

 ## Design
-you can find the design file [here](./design_file.png)
+You can find the design file [here](./design_file.png).

 ## Project
-write a webpage that matches the design file.
+Create a webpage that matches the design file.

 **Color Scheme**
 - `#002aaa` a tags, primary blue